-Study of the process of human development from conception through adolescence as determined by heredity, society and personal human interaction with implications for child guidance.
-Observation of children of various ages is an integral part of this course.
+This course covers the process of human development from conception through adolescence as determined by heredity, society, and personal human interaction with implications for child guidance.
+Observation of children of various ages is an integral part of the course.

-126 ART FOR CHILD DEVELOPMENT 3 UNITS
+126 ART FOR CHILD DEVELOPMENT